The overall aim of our curriculum is to open doors of opportunity for our children.

 A summary of how we devised our curriculum, and our rationale behind it, is available here: The Story of our Curriculum

 Due to the disruption to learning from March - July 2020, the full launch of the revised Pirton Hill Curriculum has been delayed, in line with DfE Guidance.
-For the Autumn Term 2020 and Spring Term 2021 the school has "priortised re-establishing good progress in the essentials" (e.g. phonics, reading, writing, Mathematics and increasing vocabulary) to "address significant gaps in pupils' knowledge with the aim of returning to the school's normal curriculum content by Summer 2021"
+For the 2020-2021 the school has "priortised re-establishing good progress in the essentials" (e.g. phonics, reading, writing, Mathematics and increasing vocabulary) to "address significant gaps in pupils' knowledge with the aim of returning to the school's normal curriculum content" by Autumn 2021.

 The following documents are aimed to give you a flavour of what we intend the children to learn in each year group and how we will implement it.